Python on Sherlock

 Python

-)? - Are there known syntax changes?
+)? - Are there known syntax changes – in Python itself or its dependencies?

 - Generally, how strictly should this version requirement be considered?